auth0/express-openid-connect/EXAMPLES.md

 ## 3. Route Customization

-If you need to customize the routes, you can opt-out from the default routes and handle this manually:
+If you need to customize the routes, you can opt-out from the default routes and write your own route handler:

 ```js
 app.use(auth({ routes: false }));